detectomatic/explorer/README.md

 Then refresh the page in your browser

-app.js and package.json file are modified to work with RPC change pointer url in app.js to current RPC.
+app.js and package.json file are modified to work with RPC.You need to change the pointer url in app.js to current RPC provider for it to function properly.